Shivansh4497/Mindstream_v1/current_PRD.md

 *   **Goals:**
     *   Wants to track career growth and manage work-related stress.
     *   Aims to be more intentional with their time and energy.
-    *   Seeks to understand the connection between daily activities and long-term goals.
+    *   Seeks to understand the connection between daily activities (e.g., exercise, reading) and mental well-being.
 *   **Pain Points:**
     *   Feels overwhelmed by a constant stream of thoughts, ideas, and tasks.
-    *   Traditional journaling feels unstructured and time-consuming.
+    *   Struggles to maintain consistency with positive habits.
-    *   Struggles to see the "big picture" from daily notes.
+    *   Often sets goals but forgets the daily systems required to achieve them.
     *   Values privacy and is hesitant to share deep thoughts with standard note-taking apps.

 ---